rajatbutola/ImmunoResponsePredictor/README.md

-# Detailed Steps to run this code
+# Detailed steps to run this code
 - Running the ImmunoResonsePredictor on local system.
 - To download and run the Shiny app from the repository at https://github.com/rajatbutola/ImmunoResponsePredictor on your local system, follow these step-by-step instructions.